andrewt0301/hse-acos-course/docs/software/ubuntu.md

 The Ubuntu version, which we will be working with, is [Ubuntu 20.04 LTS (Focal Fossa)](https://en.wikipedia.org/wiki/Ubuntu_version_history#2004), where LTS stands for [long-term support](https://en.wikipedia.org/wiki/Long-term_support).
-This means that this distribution will be supported by its vendor for 5 years.
+This means that this distribution will be supported by its vendor for 5 years (free security and maintenance updates).

 #### Downloading